ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 * Backups aren't precise "point-in-time" snapshots.
   The reason is that the documents in the database are retrieved in batches, but other applications might be updating documents at the same time.
-  Consequently, data in the database can change between the times when the first and last batches are read.
+  Therefore, data in the database can change between the times when the first and last batches are read.
 * Index definitions that are held in design documents are backed up, but the content of indexes isn't backed up.
   This limitation means that when data is restored,